SapienzaInteractiveGraphicsCourse/final-project-ll-team/README.md

 ![green shell](./images/mushroom.png)

+An item will be randomly available if one of the item boxes on the trucks is crossed over.

 ### Race Modalities

 We provide two race modalities that the user can select:
 - **Grand Prix**, a little tournament of three races where there is a cumulative score for each of them;
 - **Single race**, if the user wants to run one race only, just select the single race truck in the main menu during the game.

+Every race is composed of three laps and is a competition between the user car and three other CPU-controlled cars.

 ### Character selection